-Now we begin the final term of the academic year 2018-19.
+Now we begin the academic year 2019-20.
 Another year at Cockburn School.
 Another period of new learning, challenges and experiences that will shape the future of our students, parents/carers and staff.
 Nelson Mandela said that: “Education is the most powerful weapon which you can use to change the world.”
 I am confident that the school’s ‘Learning for Life’ motto fits well with this and I believe that every Cockburn student has the potential to do just that.

 We were extremely pleased with last summer’s examination series results.
 Our students achieved excellent grades that saw them into the next stage of their education and that rewarded them for their resilience and everyone involved felt very proud of this.

 This academic year the staff and students at Cockburn will continue to focus on Growth Mindset.

 People with a Fixed Mindset believe that their traits are just givens; they have a certain amount of brains and talent and nothing can change that.
 People with a Growth Mindset see their qualities as things that can be developed through their dedication and effort.
 They understand that no one has ever accomplished great things without passionate practice and learning.
 So, with our belief in ‘Transformation to Excellence’ where we strive to make improvements in everything that we do, for our students, for our school community, and for our staff, we have to strengthen our Growth Mindset in order to move forward and be as successful as we can be.

 On the 1st February 2016 Cockburn School converted to Academy status.
 The school is still known as Cockburn School and overall very little has changed.
 There are a number of educational benefits as our Academy is able to devise our own curriculum to best meet the needs of our children and is also able to be more selective about the educational initiatives with which we are involved.
 Funding is allocated to the Academy rather than to the Local Authority first.
 This means that the Academy is better placed to allocate resources to meet the needs of our children.